TheodorosPliafas/Calculator/README.md

-Calculator built with HTML, CSS and vanilla Javascript Contains keyboard support as well
+Calculator built with HTML, CSS and vanilla Javascript <br>
+Contains keyboard support as well